 Delbert Elliott is the director of The Problem Behavior and Positive Youth Development Program in the Institute of Behavioral Science at the University of Colorado.
 He is also a distinguished professor emeritus and research professor in the Institute of Behavioral Science.
 As a nationally recognized expert on juvenile violence and school safety, his work is both in theory development and testing.
 He focuses on crime, delinquency, and violent behavior.
 He is a past president of the American Society of Criminology.
 He is the Director of the National Youth Survey, the longest study of criminal behavior and drug use in a national panel of adolescents and young adults in the United States.
 Del’s books include Delinquency and Dropout (1974); The Social Psychology of Runaway (1978); Explaining Delinquency and Drug Use (1985); Multiple Problem Youth: Delinquency, Drugs and Mental Health Problems (1989); Violence in American Schools (1998) and Good Kids from Bad Neighborhoods (2006).
 Del is the Founding Director of the Blueprints for Violence Prevention Initiative which certifies effective violence prevention programs.

 If you are interested in speaking at the 2018 Blueprints for Violence Prevention Conference please submit our Call for Speakers form.
-This year you may fill out the form online The deadline to submit your application is October 6, 2017.
+The deadline to submit your application is October 6, 2017.